Nagukore/GitTogether/README.md

 The script will generate visualizations and save statistical summaries to statistics.csv.

 Output
-Visualizations:
+-Visualizations:

-Histograms of numeric columns
+-Histograms of numeric columns.

-Correlation heatmap
+-Correlation heatmap.

-Pairplot of all features
+-Pairplot of all features.

 Statistics file: